Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Robust control

 \section{Robust control}

 The fidelity of entangling gates is fundamentally limited by the finite lifetime of the Rydberg state.
-Another important source of error is thermal fluctuations in atomic motion.
-This leads to inhomogeneities in the atomic positions and momenta which affect their coupling to external fields and the atom-atom interactions.
-Deleterious effects include Doppler shifts and uncertainty in the Rabi frequencies due to position uncertainty of an atom across a tightly focused beam profile.
-The microwave-driven gates have some intrinsic robustness to such noise, and using the tools of robust optimal control one can further reduce the residual effects of inhomogeneities.
+Other important sources of errors include inhomogeneities in the atomic positions and momenta which affect their coupling to external fields and the atom-atom interactions, and high sensitivity of Rydberg states to external electric fields.
+We categorize these deleterious effects as uncertainty in the Rabi frequencies, and detuning errors, which include Doppler shifts and spurious lightshifts on the Rydberg states.
+We consider the effects of such noises on our gate protocol, and using the tools of robust control we can further reduce the residual effects of inhomogeneities.